wg-perception/object_recognition_core/doc/source/index_user.rst

 ``object_recognition_core takes care`` of all that (and more !) by providing base classes and a flexible infrastructure because let's face it, you want to work on the juicy stuff: the pipeline itself.

 If you are a user, the docs are right below.
-If you are a developer, wrapping a pipeline is usually only around 200/300 lines of Python/C++ so stick with us and jump to the API section for instructions.

 User Docs
 ^^^^^^^^^